 Name of the database column that contains the data timestamp

-The number of days/weeks/months that should pass before the data is considered old and removed
+How many days should pass before the data is considered old and removed

-Select this option if you want to partition this table.
+Check if you want to partition this table.
 Selecting this option has the following effect:

 A drop-down menu that lets you select the time span for the partition chunk, e.g. year, semester, month, etc.